eh-munna/bit-by-bit/README.md

 # **Bit By Bit** - Fullstack Learning Journey

-## **Redux Booking Management**
+## **Redux To-Do Management**

-Manage booking data using Redux reducers for a predictable and centralized state.
+Manage a dynamic to-do list using Redux reducers for a predictable and centralized application state.

 ---

-## **redux_1.9** Branch Overview
+## **redux_2.1** Branch Overview

-Welcome to **redux_1.9** of **Bit By Bit!**
+Welcome to **redux_2.1** of **Bit By Bit!**

-In this branch, I focused on building Redux reducers to add and delete bookings in the global state.
+In this branch, I focused on building Redux reducers to manage a complete to-do list application.
-This implementation allows efficient management of booking entries with immutable state updates and clear action handling.
+This implementation allows users to efficiently add and delete tasks, clear completed items, and filter tasks by status or color — all while maintaining immutable state updates and clear action handling.

 ---